Purchase College Foundation Gift Acceptance Policy

 The Foundation will consider gifts of tangible personal property including but not limited to works of art, furniture, and medical equipment, only after a thorough review indicates that the property is

-needed by the College for use in a manner which is related to one of the purposes for which tax exempt status of the College was granted; that is, for education, health care, research, or a combination thereof; or
+- needed by the Foundation for use in a manner which is related to one of the purposes for which tax exempt status of the Foundation was granted; that is, for education, health care, research, or a combination thereof; or

-needed for a fundraiser to benefit the College.
+- needed for a fundraiser to benefit the Foundation.